energywebfoundation/origin/packages/ew-utils-demo/README.md

 <code>{"type": "SLEEP", "data": 2000}</code>

 ## starting the demo
-Once all the actions are set within the config-file simply run <code>npm run start</code>.
+Once all the actions are set within the config-file simply run <code>npm start</code>.
 It will freshly deploy all contracts and setup everything for you.
 After this is done, it will automatically run all the flow-actions. <br>